0xRizwan/Audit-Portfolio/README.md

 Hi, I am 0xRizwan :raising_hand_man:
 ================================
-I am a Smart contract Security Researcher who is constantly exploring and learning about Smart contract security and in parallel putting all efforts to find bugs in Solidity smart contracts.
+I am a Smart contract Security Researcher who is constantly exploring and learning about Smart contract security and in parallel putting all efforts to find bugs in Smart contracts.
 I have been doing security reviews since one year.
 I participate in audit contest at Hats.finance, sherlock, code4rena and also do private audits and bug bounties.

 **Let's make web 3.0 safe and secure.**